Course ID: CRS1400675

 With the ever-increasing interconnectedness of economies and the growing importance of global trade, professionals in International Business are in high demand, offering exciting prospects for a rewarding and impactful career.

-Course Unit Overview
+Course Subject Overview

 3 timetabled hours per week (lectures and tutorials) and 9 personal hours of study for a total of 12 hours per week.